Your First Python Program: The "Hello, World!" Guide

 Writing your first line of code is a major milestone.
 It marks the transition from a passive user to an active creator.

-In this guide, you will write, run, and test your first Python script print("Hello, World!") directly in this browser.
-By the end of this lesson, you will understand how to give the computer a command and how to fix common print mistakes.
+In this guide, you will Learn to write, run, and test your first Python script print("Hello, World!") directly in this browser.

 What is a "Hello, World!"
 Program?

-In the programming world, a "Hello, World!" program is a tradition.
-It is a simple script designed to output a greeting to the screen.
+In the programming world, a "Hello, World!" program is a simple script that displays the text "Hello, World!" on the screen.

 Developers use this script as a "sanity check."
 If you can successfully run "Hello, World," it proves two things: